Revisiting and modeling power-law distributions in empirical outage data of power systems: Discussion

-We don't have data for the failure cluster size distributions, but for the distribution of lost energy $E_u$, which is related to the product of outage duration $T_u$ and the unavailable power capacity $P_u$ of the nodes, which$\tau$ is 3/2 in the mean field also shows power-law distributions for certain databases (for example in the CAISO data), the power-law tails of $E_u$ follow immediately from that of $T_u$.
+We don't have data for the failure cluster size distributions, but for the distribution of lost energy $E_u$, which is related to the product of outage duration $T_u$ and the unavailable power capacity $P_u$ of the nodes, which also shows power-law distributions for certain databases (for example in the CAISO data), the power-law tails of $E_u$ follow immediately from that of $T_u$.

 (ii) The above-simplified model unavoidably leaves out many complications.
-First, outages do not necessarily occur in a SOC cascading manner, then the heavy tails in outage duration distributions may not be fully accounted for by the responses of the limited maintenance resources to the SOC cascading failures, as we assumed above.
+First, as outages do not necessarily occur in a SOC cascading manner, the heavy tails in outage duration distributions may not be fully accounted for by the responses of the limited maintenance resources to the SOC cascading failures, as we assumed above.
 Second, the \textit{ad hoc} $B$ agents themselves, albeit being considered conserved for simplicity, should be organized as a result of further hidden mechanisms for achieving economically efficient responses to outages, so they are not strictly conserved in a long-time span.
-What is more, {the above simple model only regards $B$-s as a background so that their spatial distribution as well as how they will move in responses to the generations of $A$-s are totally discarded, whereas, in reality, some generators in the network may be considered more crucial than others or have to provide higher availability or meet contractual maximum outage criteria.
+What is more, the above simple model only regards $B$-s as a background so that their spatial distribution as well as how they will move in responses to the generations of $A$-s are totally discarded, whereas, in reality, some generators in the network may be considered more crucial than others or have to provide higher availability or meet contractual maximum outage criteria.
 Operators keep extra resources for such facilities to recover more quickly from outage types which would normally cause a longer outage time, thus skewing the outage time distribution towards smaller outage times.